-Brown sugar is the same as table sugar, but with a little something extra: molasses.
+Brown sugar is similar to table sugar, but with a little something extra: molasses.
 Although sugar beets and sugar cane are used to make table sugar, the molasses used to make brown sugar comes only from sugar cane.
-Molasses gives brown sugar its distinct color and flavor.
-Molasses also provides moisture to brown sugar, which makes it useful in baking when soft and chewy textures are desirable.
+Molasses gives brown sugar its distinct color, flavor, and high moisture content.
+The moisture from molasses makes brown sugar useful in baking recipes when soft and chewy textures are desired.

 High Fructose Corn Syrup

-Simple syrup is so simple to make that it may even be how it got its name.
-To make simple syrup, just add equal parts sugar and water to a saucepan.
-After it’s brought to a boil while stirring until the sugar crystals dissolve.
+Simple syrup is so simple to make that its production method may even be how it got its name.
+To make simple syrup, just add equal parts table sugar and water to a saucepan and bring it to a boil while stirring until the sugar crystals dissolve.
 Simple syrup is especially useful for sweetening cold drinks such as cocktails, mocktails, cold brew, and iced tea, because it blends better under colder conditions than other forms of sugar, like granulated table sugar or honey.

-Honey is one of the oldest sweeteners known to mankind.
+Honey is one of the oldest known sweeteners.
 Bees are responsible for producing this popular sweetener by tirelessly collecting nectar from flowers, which they convert into honey back in the hive.
-Nutritionally speaking, about 50 percent of the sugar in honey is fructose and 44 percent is glucose, with a small amount of sucrose and other types of sugars.
+Nutritionally speaking, about 50 percent of the sugar in honey is fructose and 44 percent is glucose, with a small amount of sucrose and other sugars making up the rest.
 A versatile and viscous sweetener, honey is a common ingredient in baking and cooking, and is also used on its own as a condiment.
 Honey blends best in warm foods and beverages like oatmeal and tea.

-Agave syrup comes from the agave plant, with blue agave being a primary source.
+Agave syrup comes from the agave plant, a succulent that is native to dry regions in Mexico.
 Agave syrup is higher in fructose than most other forms of sugars, including most varieties of high-fructose corn syrup.
-Typically, about 80 percent of the sugar in agave syrup is fructose and 18 percent is glucose.
+Typically, about 80 percent of the sugar in agave syrup is fructose and 20 percent is glucose.
 Agave syrup is thinner in consistency than honey, and thus more soluble in liquids— especially cold beverages.